information-sharing-networks/signalsd/README.md

 Many data sharing initiatives encounter difficulties because they attempt to anticipate every possible need across multiple organisations, requiring extensive planning, complex agreements, and data models designed to cover scenarios that may never materialise.

-ISNs work differently: a network is set up for a specific business purpose - such as tracking shipments, sharing compliance data, or coordinating approvals - and only the necessary signals for that purpose are defined.
+ISNs are different: a network is set up for a specific business purpose - such as tracking shipments, sharing compliance data, or coordinating approvals - and only the necessary signals for that purpose are defined.
 As new requirements emerge, additional signal types can be introduced without disrupting existing processes.

 This approach enables rapid implementation of effective data sharing, while maintaining flexibility as business relationships evolve.